 Hello!
 Happy Friday and I hope you all had a great week.
 After sharing My Experience through the First Trimester of Pregnancy last week I wanted to post a few of my First Trimester Pregnancy Favorites today.
-From food, to info, to fitness, and more, everything that helped me get through the beginning stages of pregnancy.
+From food to info, to fitness, and more, everything that helped me get through the beginning stages of pregnancy.
+If you are in the same boat or are in need of more information about your pregnancy, you have the option to speak to someone at a Pregnancy clinic, for example, if your doctor is not available, so you can obtain some facts about what you are going through and your next steps.
+Keep in mind that it is crucial for you to consult a medical professional at every stage of your pregnancy and keep an eye on the health of your baby by opting for ultrasound scans NI (or wherever you are located).

 Food and Supplements